doberay123/obsid/Hertu Notes.md

 Yap about support and shit

-# What do you know about the day in the life of a doctor
+# What do you know about the |life/day in the life| of a doctor

 Adaptability ->